 Not establishing paternity early can be detrimental to a child’s physical and emotional development.
 It can also affect the whole family in so many ways.
 Some people enjoy watching reality shows dealing with paternity issues.
-But the truth is that fathers seeking to establish paternity in the real world have to cope with painful emotions and face legal obstacles only a Fort Lauderdale paternity attorney is equipped to handle.
+But the truth is that fathers seeking to establish paternity in the real world have to cope with painful emotions and face legal obstacles only a Fort Lauderdale paternity lawyer is equipped to handle.
 Yet this decision can be very beneficial to all the parties involved.

 Some unmarried couples in Florida raise their children without proof of paternity.
 It is important that dads in this situation understand that if the relationship with the mother ever ends, they will have no legal right to their kids.
 So establishing paternity can help you with the following:

 - You can request school records as well as pick up your child should an emergency arise.